dreamcatcher-tech/network/Inbox/2024-11-27 1413 what is the dreamcatcher.md

 So we should have at least the base features of the popular AI platforms, and then demonstrate our basic value, then build up with the more advanced features the industry is producing ?

+Show how we are a blockchain where api calls can be replayed.
+Show how we can run offline in edge environments.

 Running a DAO where the AI allows members to update a knowledge base, and build a bot on chain as a dao using votes.

 Then we ultimately want to get to be a decentralized computing platform.

 ## Contribution AI
 takes in a git repo, and some usage info, then works out who made what contributions and how valuable they are ?

+Attribution AI
+Show how some usage relates to some contributions ?
+Provide a bot that can be argued with, or even assailed / brute forced.